Dayspring Bank

 Dayspring Bank is a state chartered regional community bank that has eight locations throughout Nebraska, with its headquarters located in Gothenburg.
 Other branches are located in Mullen, North Platte, Wallace, and the Omaha Metro.
-As of December 31, 2022, First State Bank was sitting at $950 million in assets.
+As of December 31, 2025, Dayspring Bank was sitting at $1.2 billion in assets.

 The bank was chartered in 1906 with the name Citizens National Bank.
 In 1915 the bank name was changed to First State Bank and in 2023 it was changed to Dayspring Bank.